Wonderous Walks of New Zealand

 WELLINGTON – PICTON (BD)

-This morning we visit Te Papa, New Zealand’s National Museum which offers visitors a unique and authentic experience of New Zealand’s treasures and stories.
-Time to explore Te Papa independently to learn about the shaping of its land, the spirit of its diverse peoples, its unique wildlife, landscapes and its distinctive popular culture.
-There will be time to have lunch here in the café (own cost).
-This afternoon we depart onboard the Interislander Ferry for the 3-hour cruise to Picton.
-The city of Wellington is set around a magnificent harbour and there is no better way of appreciating its grandeur than from the ferry as it cruises south towards Cook Strait.
+We depart the hotel and visit Te Papa, New Zealand’s National Museum which offers visitors a unique and authentic experience of New Zealand’s treasures and stories.
+Explore Te Papa independently to learn about the shaping of its land, the spirit of its diverse peoples, its unique wildlife, landscapes, and its distinctive popular culture.
+This afternoon travel on board the Interislander Ferry for the 3-hour cruise to Picton.
+Appreciate Wellington’s grandeur from the ferry as it cruises south towards Cook Strait.
 This narrow stretch of water named after the explorer Captain James Cook can be extremely turbulent due to the high winds that are funnelled between the South and North Islands.
 The ferry is only in the Strait for a short time before entering Queen Charlotte Sound through Tory Channel.
-The cruise down the calm waters of Queen Charlotte Sound to Picton is sure to be a highlight as the hills surrounding the Sound are particularly picturesque.
+The cruise down the calm waters of Queen Charlotte Sound to Picton are sure to be a highlight as the hills surrounding the Sound are particularly picturesque.
 We arrive in Picton in the early evening and settle into our accommodation for the next two nights.
 Dinner tonight is at our hotel.

 Accommodation: Picton Beachcomber Inn – 2 nights